 - Have a minimum of seven years of post-licensure experience in a U.S. jurisdiction.

-To apply to be an APEC architect, contact customer service.
+To apply to be an APEC architect, contact our customer service team.

 See the full list of U.S. APEC architects.